-- < 1 hour reviewing statements
+- < 1-hour reviewing statements

 - 1-2 hours making important decisions

-Now, the time spent any given month might occasionally stray outside the norm.
+Now, the time spent on any given month might occasionally stray outside the norm.
 That can depend on what stage the property is in.

 If I'm looking to purchase a property, the vetting period is definitely more involved.
-It also requires a good deal more time to get paperwork sorted out.
+It also requires a good deal more time to get the paperwork sorted out.

 If there are times when we’re doing heavy construction or renovating, I want to be a little more hands-on in knowing the progress of things.